drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 3.5 Putting the unseen but relevant QA-AT terms to strengthen the training classifiers.
   * Step and Methods are same to Step 2.
-  * Input: Data iterm 8.
+  * Input: Data item 8.
   * Output: results of experiment (Data item 6).